SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-json-schema.md

 </tr>
 </table>

-The following code shows how to define a dictionary in PowerShell for the Red theme's color palette.
+The following code shows how to define a dictionary in PowerShell for the Teal theme's color palette.

 ```powershell
 {